AGH Save food. Help people

 • Getting to know German work structures

-• Learning new activities and German in everyday working life in order to find a job more quickly later on
+• Learning new skills and German in everyday working life in order to find a job more quickly later on

 • Making personal contacts outside the accommodation

-• Support from the GJB social services in the event of problems in the workplace and for orientation in the world of work.
+• Support from the GJB social services in case of issues at the workplace and for orientation in the world of work.
 The social service works together with the social welfare office and the social service of the accommodation.